vidaud/seta/seta-doc/docs/user-guide/communities.md

 4. Click Confirm.

 !!! info
     Once you've removed the other members click next to your name and select Leave Community.
 Click Leave Community again to confirm.
-Community members arent notified when you delete a community.
+Community members aren't notified when you delete a community.

 ## Join a Community